thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-1.md

   webroot: web
 ```

-Nothing too complicated there, but be choose to answer the `lando init`
+Nothing too complicated there, but be sure to answer the `lando init`
 questions with `druapl8` for the recipe and `web` for the `webroot` as Contenta
 CMS will set up a nested webroot in the directory called `web`.